nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

 ![example of a barycentric vector within a face of an intrinsic triangulation](/media/barycentric_vector.svg)

-Although a barycentric vector can be constructed as the difference of two barycentric points, a barycentric vector technically does not define a single unique vector along the surface but rather a constant vector field within a face.
+Although a barycentric vector can be constructed as the difference of two barycentric points, a barycentric vector technically does not define a single unique vector along the surface but rather a constant vector field within a face --- barycentric vectors really are **vectors** (displacements), **not** rays.

 Using barycentric vectors, one can easily do vector arithmetic on a surface.
 Barycentric vectors are especially useful when working with an intrinsic representation of a surface; they can be used to do computations on vectors that depend only on intrinsic geometry, such as inner products.